 The 1980′s saw the hiring of full time staff and an increase in budgets from $65,000 to $125,000.
 Market House Theatre became a non-profit organization.
 In 1985, the “Footlights” program for children was developed and regular classes were added.
 Audiences continued to increase and by 1990 were reaching 15,000 plus.

-From 1990 to 2000, the theatre has seen phenomenal growth.
-It has become a regional theatre drawing audiences from Western Kentucky, Southern Illinois, Southeastern Missouri and Western Tennessee.
+From 1990 to 2000, the theatre saw phenomenal growth.
+It become a regional theatre drawing audiences from Western Kentucky, Southern Illinois, Southeastern Missouri and Western Tennessee.
 Market House Theatre has won national recognition with awards at every state competition it has entered.

 Located in the historic Market House Building, the theatre has also been a centerpiece of historic restoration in downtown Paducah.
-With the acquisition of three additional buildings, the theatre has been a community symbol of the drive to improve the historic Market House Square.
+With the acquisition of three additional buildings in 1996, the theatre became a community symbol of the drive to improve the historic Market House Square.

 The Mission of the Market House Theatre is to enhance the quality of life in our community by providing a “hands on” artistic experience for people of all ages.